GuillaumeFalourd/formulas-aws/github/create/repo/README.md

-# Ritchie Formula
+# Description

-## Premisses

-- Github Account (with generated TOKEN with repository accesses)
-- You will need to set Github credentials when executing the formula or through the `rit set credential` command first.
+This Github create command allows the user to create a new Github repository.

 ## Command